 5th – $50 Murphy Hospitality Group gift card

-Prizes will be awarded on Monday, March 20, 2023 at 12pm online through www.facebook.com/gahanbeer
+Prizes will be mailed following the winners announcement on Friday, March 29, 2024 at 12pm online through facebook.com/GahanBeer

 Email homebrewchallenge@gahan.ca